krswei/sales_agent/README.md

 ## 3. Running the Application
 After setting up the environment and configuring your API keys, you can run the application.

-To use its built-in web-based developer UI, navigate to the project's root directory and run the following command within your activated virtual environment: adk web.
+To use Google's built-in web-based developer UI, navigate to the project's root directory and run the following command within your activated virtual environment: adk web.

 This command typically starts a local web server, usually accessible at http://localhost:8000 or http://127.0.0.1:8000, where you can interact with and debug your ADK agents.